Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * In RRF3, the P parameter is removed.
 Use the C parameter to specify the pin names to be used.
 * RepRapFirmware 1.19 and later provides an optional P parameter on the G1 command to allow I/O ports to be set to specified states for the duration of the move.
 The argument to the P parameter is a bitmap giving the required state of each port.
 The M670 command specifies the mapping between the bits of that argument and logical port numbers.
 Optionally, the T parameter can be used to advance the I/O port switching a short time before the corresponding move begins.

-## M671: Define positions of Z leadscrews or bed levelling screws
+## M671: Define positions of Z pivot points or bed levelling screws

-Informs the firmware of the positions of the leadscrews used to raise/lower the bed or gantry.
+Informs the firmware of the positions of the pivot points, where the bed or gantry connect to the Z axis.

 ### Parameters

-* **Xnn:nn:nn...** List of between 2 and 4 X coordinates of the leadscrews that drive the Z axis or the bed levelling screws
+* **Xnn:nn:nn...** List of between 2 and 4 X coordinates of the pivot points
-* **Ynn:nn:nn...** List of between 2 and 4 Y coordinates of the leadscrews that drive the Z axis or the bed levelling screws
+* **Ynn:nn:nn...** List of between 2 and 4 Y coordinates of the pivot points
-* **Snn** Maximum correction allowed for each leadscrew in mm (optional, default 1.0)
+* **Snn** Maximum correction allowed for each pivot point in mm (optional, default 1.0)
-* **Pnnn** Pitch of the bed levelling screws (not used when bed levelling using independently-driven leadscrews).
+* **Pnnn** Pitch of the bed levelling screws (not used when bed levelling using multiple independently-driven Z motors).
 Defaults to 0.5mm which is correct for M3 bed levelling screws.
 * **Fnn** Fudge factor, default 1.0

 ### Order dependency